Adam Marsland

-Adam Marsland is an American singer, songwriter, producer, and multi-instrumentalist.
+Adam Marsland (born March 24, 1971) is an American singer, songwriter, producer, and multi-instrumentalist.

+He was born on March 24, 1971, in Greene, New York, United States.
 He is best known as the leader of 1990s power pop band Cockeyed Ghost and later for extensive touring and sideman work.
-He was born in Greene, New York, United States.
+He has recorded 11 albums, produced 10 others, toured the U.S. and Europe and worked with such artists as various Beach Boys, The Standells and the legendary Wrecking Crew.